frankfajardo/SQL-Agent-Job-Scripts/README.md

 # SQL Agent Job Scripts
-SQL scripts relating to SQL Agent Jobs

-Just a collection of Ms SQL scripts relating to getting information about existing SQL Agent Jobs
+Just a collection of MS SQL scripts relating to getting information about existing SQL Agent Jobs